luispedro/luispedro_org/content/simplecms/index.rst

 None planned (`invite me <mailto:luis@luispedro.org>`__).

+I am giving a `seminar on March 12th at IGC in Oeiras <http://compbio.igc.gulbenkian.pt/portal/seminars/upcoming>`__.

 ..  `Email me <mailto:luis@luispedro.org>`__ if you want to set up meetings at
     any of these opportunities.